Type 60 self-propelled 106 mm recoilless rifle: Development

-In 1954, the Japan Ground Self-Defense Force contracted for one prototype each from Komatsu (SS1) and Mitsubishi Heavy Industries (SS2) powered by a 105 hp six-cylinder and a 110 hp six-cylinder diesel engine and fitted with two 105 mm recoilless rifles.
+In 1954, the Japan Ground Self-Defense Force contracted for one prototype each from Mitsubishi Heavy Industries (SS1) and Komatsu (SS2). powered by a 105 hp six-cylinder and a 110 hp six-cylinder diesel engine and fitted with two 105 mm recoilless rifles.
 They were delivered in 1956.
 A second series of prototypes was built with 4 recoilless rifles, but adoption of the 105mm American M40 recoilless rifle forced the reversion to two weapons.
 The Type 60 was designed for ambush attacks against enemy tanks, and mounting four weapons gave the vehicle a rather high profile.
 A third series of three heavier prototypes was built by Komatsu as SS4, with a more powerful engine, a new transmission and clutch and a two-speed auxiliary transmission.
 They were accepted into service in September 1960.

 Starting in 1974, a 150 hp Komatsu SA4D105 air-cooled, 4-cylinder diesel engine was fitted.